-- 1. All of the provisions of this policy, that govern use of force, including the officers' duty to preserve human life, the requirement to use de-escalation techniques and tactics, the requirements that officers use only the minimum amount of force reasonable, necessary, and proportional under the circumstances governing force, also govern lethal force. - 2.
-Officers shall not use deadly force against an individual unless an officer has probable cause to believe that an individual poses a significant threat of death or serious bodily injury to the officer or anyone else. - 3.
+1. All of the provisions of this policy, that govern use of force, including the officers' duty to preserve human life, the requirement to use de-escalation techniques and tactics, the requirements that officers use only the minimum amount of force reasonable, necessary, and proportional under the circumstances governing force, also govern lethal force.

+- Officers shall not use deadly force against an individual unless an officer has probable cause to believe that an individual poses a significant threat of death or serious bodily injury to the officer or anyone else. - 3.
 Officers shall not use deadly force against an individual who is fleeing or attempting to escape unless: - a.
 The officer has probable cause to believe that the individual has committed or is in the process of committing a felony involving the infliction or threatened infliction of death or serious bodily injury, and - b.
 If permitted to flee or escape, the individual would pose a significant threat of death or serious bodily injury to the officer(s) or anyone else not apprehended, and - c.
-The officers have identified themselves as law enforcement officers, have stated the intention to use deadly force, and have given the individual a reasonable opportunity to comply, if time, safety, and the totality of the circumstances permit. - D. Deadly Force is: - 1.
-Discharging a firearm at an individual, whether intentional or accidental; - 2.
+When feasible the officers have identified themselves as law enforcement officers, have stated the intention to use deadly force, and have given the individual a reasonable opportunity to comply, if time, safety, and the totality of the circumstances permit.

+D. Deadly Force is:

+- 1. Discharging a firearm at an individual, whether intentional or accidental; - 2.
 Any neck hold as defined by Department policy; - 3.
-Intentional strikes with any hard object such as a baton, flashlight, radio, weapon stock/handle, or improvised weapon to the head, neck or throat; - 4.
+Intentional strikes with any hard object such as a baton, flashlight, radio, weapon stock/handle, or improvised weapon to the head, neck, throat, sternum, groin or kidneys; - 4.
 Intentionally striking an individual's head against a hard, fixed object such as a roadway, floor, wall, or steel/iron bars; - 5.
 Intentionally targeting the head, neck or chest of an individual with a beanbag shotgun; - 6.
-Intentionally targeting the head, neck or chest with a 40 millimeter impact munition launcher; - 7.
-Intentionally targeting an individual's head, neck or genitalia with an ECW; - 8.
-Intentionally kneeing or kicking an individual's head or neck while the individual is in a prone or supine position.
+Intentionally targeting the head, neck or chest with a 40 millimeter; - 7.
+Intentionally striking an individual's head, neck or genitalia with an ECW; - 8.
+Kneeing or kicking an individual's head or neck while the individual is in a prone or supine position; - 9.
+The use of any force against an individual whose health, age, condition, or circumstances make it likely that death or serious bodily injury will result. - 10.
+Verbal warnings shall be given, when feasible, prior to the use of deadly force.

-- 9. Verbal warnings shall be given, when feasible, prior to the use of deadly force. - E. Deadly Force and Motor Vehicles
+E. Deadly Force and Motor Vehicles